 To all my Muslim colleagues and the Muslim community, I wish you a Ramadan Mubarak.

-If you have any questions about Ramadan or what you can do to support your colleagues; feel free to get in touch with me directly.
+If you have any questions about Ramadan or what you can do to support your colleagues; feel free to get in touch.